-Avoid placing your Router (or Access Point) near devices that may emit radio "noise," such as microwave ovens.
+Avoid placing your Router near devices that may emit radio "noise," such as microwave ovens.
 Dense objects that can inhibit wireless communication include:

 - Refrigerators

-- Washers and/or dryers
+- · Washers and/or dryers

-- · Metal cabinets
+- Metal cabinets

-- Large aquariums
+- Large aguariums

-- · Metallic-based UV tinted windows
+- · Metallic-based, UV-tinted windows

-If your wireless signal seems weak in some spots, make sure that objects such as these are not blocking the signal's path (between your computers and Router or Access Point)
+If your wireless signal seems weak in some spots, make sure that objects such as these are not blocking the signal's path (between your computers and Router).